Packed with protein, fiber and all of your favorite fall spices, these Quinoa Pumpkin Chocolate Chip Bars will be your go-to pumpkin treat!

 Personally, I love them just the way they are, but I completely understand that sometimes you just don't have the tome to run to the grocery store and you want to use what's in your house.
 I get it.

-2 cups whole wheat pastry flour (I bet you can substitute all purpose gluten free flour)
+- 2 cups all purpose gluten free flour

 - Preheat oven to 350 degrees.
 Spray a 9 x 9 or 9 x 13 casserole dish with nonstick baking spray.